 Which is better: term or whole life insurance?

-Each type of policy can be important for different reasons to help you achieve separate goals.
+Each type of policy can be important for different reasons to help you achieve separate financial goals.
 If your primary goal is to leave a certain amount for dependents, a term policy is widely considered the simplest and least expensive solution.
 On the other hand, a more expensive whole life policy may be right for you if your goal includes building up equity which you may access during your lifetime, or if you simply prefer a guaranteed payout for beneficiaries no matter the age at which you pass.
 Your financial planner or insurance professional can help you determine what is the best type of policy to meet your specific needs.